Ethiopia

 There are no mandatory bonuses in Ethiopia, but some organizations elect to offer a 13th month salary.

-Except in limited situations such as misconduct, termination requires notice, which is based on the length of the Worker's engagement: 0 - 1 year of service - 1 month's notice; 1 - 9 years of service - 2 months' notice; 9+ years of service - 3 months' notice.
-In addition, Workers may be entitled to severance equal to a pro-rated portion of one month of pay for less than one year of service, one month of pay for the first year of service, and one month of pay plus 1/3 of one month of pay per additional year of service.
+Except in limited situations such as misconduct, termination requires notice, which is based on the length of the Worker's engagement: completion of probationary period - 1 year of service - 1 month's notice; 1 - 9 years of service - 2 months' notice; 9+ years of service - 3 months' notice.
+In addition, , Workers may be entitled to severance equal to a pro-rated portion of one month of pay for less than one year of service, one month of pay for the first year of service, and 10 days' wages for every additional year of service up to a maximum of 12 months.
+An additional 60 days of wages must be paid if termination is due to economic redundancy.

 Workers are required to provide 30 days' written notice of resignation (unless there is a 'valid ground' for ending the employment relationship based upon the employer's conduct).
 If they do not provide such notice, they may be liable for compensation to the employer not exceeding 30 days of wages.